In this post: A blog tour featuring the Christmas night lights of a group of bloggers, sharing the best of their holiday homes photographed at night.

-If you’ve been reading for the last two days, you already know I’m joining a group of 35 bloggers to show you our take on Christmas at night, hosted by the lovely Rachel from Maison de Pax.
+Welcome to Christmas night lights!
+Today I’m joining a group of bloggers to show you our take on Christmas at night, hosted by the lovely Rachel from Maison de Pax.
 I’m super excited because today is my day to share my holiday home, photographed at night.
 This is a first for me, as well as my first go at a photo shoot with my new tripod, so I hope you enjoy my efforts to bring you twinkles and bokeh!
 It was definitely a learning experience… 😉

 If you’re stopping here from Bless’er House, let me start by welcoming you!
 And if you haven’t yet had a chance to see Lauren’s amazing home, be sure to circle back there before the tour is done.
-Now, please join me in my home for some Christmas lights on the Christmas Nights tour!
+Now, please join me in my home for some Christmas night lights!

 It’s only natural with my passion for tablescaping that my tour in centered in the dining room.
 In the corner of the space is our very first tree (which I explain and share details about in THIS POST), and I did my best here to capture the magical twinkles.
 Adorned in rose gold and silver ornaments and finials, even in the dark you can see the teacups that I wired to the tree for personal touch.